agentitive/spellbound/README.md

 1. Install the Spellbound VS Code extension from the marketplace.
 2. Obtain an API key for the OpenAI API and configure it in your VS Code settings.
+3. Obtain a Pinecone API key, create a Pinecone index, and configure it in your VS Code settings.

 ## Usage